negotiation

 4. Ask for more than you expect to receive

-If you ask for more than you expect to receive, you may be pleasantly surprised by the response.
+If you ask for more than you expect to receive, you may be pleasantly surprized by the response.
 Setting the bar high allows greater wiggle room to negotiate down.
 In addition, it is unlikely that the other party will walk away from negotiations at this point, so starting high has very little cost.

 5. Communicate flexibly